Fidelity Bank Nigeria

-Fidelity Bank, also known as Fidelity Bank Plc., is a commercial bank in Nigeria.
+Fidelity Bank, also known as Fidelity Bank Plc., is a commercial bank in Nigeria headquartered in Victoria Island, Lagos.
 It is licensed as a commercial bank with international authorization, by the Central Bank of Nigeria (CBN), the central bank and national banking regulator.

-Fidelity Bank has grown from a marginal player in 1987, into a stable and respectable banking institution.
+Fidelity Bank has grown from a marginal player in 1987, into a banking institution.
 Notably in 2005, Fidelity Bank acquired FSB International Bank Plc (“FSB”) and Manny Bank Plc (“Manny”) to create one of the top 10 Nigerian banks.
-In 2011, the bank was ranked the 7th most capitalized bank in Nigeria, 25th most capitalized bank on the African continent.
+In 2011, the bank was ranked the 7th most capitalized bank in Nigeria, 17th most capitalized bank on the African continent.
 Also, following its renewed retail and digital banking drive, Fidelity Bank was ranked the 4th best bank in Nigeria in the retail market segment in the KPMG Banking Industry Customer Satisfaction Survey (BICSS) in 2017.